 The Centers for Medicare & Medicaid Services (CMS) is the federal agency responsible for administering requirements governing long-term care facilities.
-In October, 2016, CMS released a comprehensive update of regulations to reflect advances in theory and practice of service, delivery and safety for LTC residents, including a section on Food and Nutrition Services.
+In October 2016, CMS released a comprehensive update of the regulations to reflect advances in theory and practice of service, delivery, and safety for LTC residents, including a section newly defined as Food and Nutrition Services.

 In Section §483.60 Food and Nutrition Services, the following highlights are significant:

 • The Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP) credential is now listed as the primary qualification for the Director of Food and Nutrition Services in the absence of a full-time dietitian.

 • A representative from the Food and Nutrition Services department must be included on the Interdisciplinary Team (IDT).
 The CDM, CFPP is the only credential listed in addition to the Registered Dietitian Nutritionist that is qualified to participate as defined by scopes of practice.
 A scope of practice is a critical component in defining the role of any credentialed professional.
 View the CDM, CFPP Scope of Practice HERE.

 • While CMS lists the CDM, CFPP credential as the primary qualification for the Director of Food and Nutrition Services, the regulations also acknowledge state requirements for staffing qualifications.
 Currently, the CDM, CFPP meets requirements in 18 states.
 View the list of states HERE.

 • CMS also posted two additional documents that are important to CDM, CFPPs.